 Searching: No Search Term , Filtered By Category: "3D", Category: "England", Category: "Mapping", Category: "Fitness", Category: "Travel"

-Eleven APIs have been added to the ProgrammableWeb directory in categories including Photos, Healthcare and Artificial Intelligence.
-Featured today is an API for 3D modeling marketplace CGTRader, and the Hayo smart home remote control API.
+Sixteen APIs have been added to the ProgrammableWeb directory in categories including Open Data, Bitcoin, and WebRTC.
+Featured today is Po.et API for securing digital assets with blockchain technology, and an API for interviewing job candidates via video.
 Here's a rundown of the latest additions.

 This article is part of a 10-part series about interesting APIs that were added to our directory during 2016.
 Mapping and Location APIs are covered in this segment.
 The APIs were chosen by our researchers, by popularity according to website traffic, and by mentions on social media.